 Moreover, the geological results of the deep ERT show that the dimension of the associated basin (4 km wide and 5 km long) is not scaled to the size of the hypothesized fault.

-Following these observations, it may be speculate that the triangular facets and the scarplet at their foot may be geomorphic features generated by the linear erosion process of the longitudinal Ufita River and of its right tributaries.
+Following these observations, we believe that the triangular facets and the scarplet at their foot may be geomorphic features generated by the linear erosion process of the longitudinal Ufita River and of its right tributaries.

 1) What is the structural relationship (if any) among the causative sources of the 1930, the 1732, the 1694 and the 1851 earthquakes?